muthu-kumaravel/Advance_Angular_Web_Application/README.md

 # Advance_Angular_Web_Application
-Advance Angular Web Application, is an example on how to use all major functionalities, API and all features of Angular.
+Advance Angular Web Application, is an example of how to use all major functionalities, API and all features of Angular.

 ### Features used in the project
-This project consists all latest modals and covers the usage of most of the materials components fields, not only restricted to,
+This project consists of all latest modals and covers the usage of most of the materials components fields, not only restricted to,

-* Check Box
+* CheckBox
 * Date Picker
 * Form field
 * Input